 Both of these companies rate equally well, investing in either one (or both) would be a good call as they are likely to continue on their growth trajectory by adapting to the world.
 Roku is forming new deals and adapting its platform to make streaming more, well, streamlined.
 Meanwhile, Square provides a myriad of financial services in one simple app which will continue to attract customers for a broad variety of reasons.

-Luckily for you, if you want to invest in innovative companies, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can beat the suits.
-Simply click here for a free trial today.
+Luckily for you, if you want to invest in innovative companies, MyWallSt's got you covered with a shortlist of market-beating stocks, so you too can beat the suits.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.